h1xxx/linuxconsole/content/getting_started.md

 that's it really.
 You can now ignore gui and use text only interface to your computer.

-To make the console as comfortable as any other tiling windows manager use tmux.
+To make the console as comfortable as any other tiling window manager use tmux.

 Next step is to [configure][1] your console and after that to setup tools